 You can read my review of Singapore Airlines First Class Suite

 4. Cathay Pacific First Class Suite

 Following the spectacular refurbishment of their First Class Lounge at Hong Kong International Airport, Cathay Pacific extended their sophisticated, contemporary style into its First Class.
 The outer surface of the First Class Suite is dark, high-gloss material, while inside, the side console and the interior of the seat are wrapped in natural leather with subtle linings and stitching for a clean, refined, sophisticated look.
 The seat smoothly transforms into a fully flat bed, and the bedding comes with high-quality fabrics for the duvets, pillows, cushions, and the mattress to ensure a comfortable sleep.

 5. British Airways First Class Seat

-When travelling on British Airways in First Class out of Heathrow you get access to the Concorde Room airline lounge, which is also present at other lesser BA hubs such as Singapore.
+When traveling on British Airways in First Class out of Heathrow you get access to the Concorde Room airline lounge, which is also present at other lesser BA hubs such as Singapore.
 The British are experts at the class system and their excellent pilots and staff make BA First Class a joy to experience.
 The seats in First are much better than those in Club World, but their First Class is let down by mediocre food and of course, you just get a seat, not an apartment.
-British Airways is one of my favourite ways to travel transatlantic.
+British Airways is one of my favorite ways to travel transatlantic.

 you can read my review of British Airways in First Class.